mtness/mt_grids/Documentation/Main/Installation/Index.rst

 Installation
 ============

-1. Install the extension bootstrap_grids.
+1. Install the extension mt_grids.
 If ext:gridelements is not installed, it will be installed automatically.

 2. Include the static templates as shown in the screenshot.
 Keep in mind that the order of templates is important.